Cost-Benefit Analysis in Federal Agency Rulemaking

 The Regulatory Flexibility Act of 1980 requires agencies to conduct regulatory flexibility analyses for proposed and final rules that will have a "significant economic impact on a substantial number of small entities" (defined as small businesses, governmental jurisdictions, and certain nonprofit organizations).
 For proposed rules, such an analysis is referred to as an "initial regulatory flexibility analysis," and for final rules, it is a "final regulatory flexibility analysis."
 These analyses are to include elements such as a description and estimate of the number of small entities to which a rule would apply and "a description of the steps the agency has taken to minimize the significant economic impact on small entities."

-The Paperwork Reduction Act (PRA) of 1980 requires agencies to estimate the paperwork burden resulting from regulations and other actions that will result in a collection of information.
-The PRA is not a rulemaking statute per se, as its primary purpose is to empower OMB to monitor and reduce the government’s overall paperwork burden.
-However, many rules contain a reporting or disclosure requirement, which would trigger the PRA’s requirements for estimating paperwork burden and obtaining OMB approval for the information collection.
+The Paperwork Reduction Act of 1980 requires agencies to estimate the paperwork burden resulting from regulations and other actions that will result in a collection of information.
+The act is not a rulemaking statute per se, as one of its primary purposes is to empower OMB to monitor and reduce the government's overall paperwork burden.
+However, many rules contain a reporting or disclosure requirement, which would trigger the act's requirements for estimating paperwork burden and obtaining OMB approval for the information collection.